Sycamores

 History

-The topic for history is the Silk Road.
-Throughout the half term children will develop and refine their historical skills.
+The topic for history is ‘Victorian Childhood.’
+Throughout the half term, pupils will develop and refine their historical skills.
 They will examine a variety of sources to ask and answer questions and to consider different accounts of history.
 They will develop their understanding of chronology in their developing perspective of history as a chronological narrative of events.
-By the end of this unit, children will know about trade along the Silk Road and about development of major cities along the route.
+By the end of this unit, children will know and understand the industrial revolution and examine how life has changed for children over time.

 Music

-In the first unit of this term - From the Country to the City to the Sea - we will composing a piece of music in three sections: Country, City & Sea.
-We will be looking at works by famous composers that suggest these contexts then exploring textures, improvising patterns, and working together to create an ambitious original work.
+In this unit we will composing music in three sections: Country, City & Sea.
+We will be looking at works by famous composers that suggest these contexts then exploring textures, improvising patterns, and working together to create music that fits its brief.

 Walter and Me - Michael Morpurgo Friend or Foe - Michael Morpurgo